TPU vs PLA: Choosing between flexible and rigid filament for 3D printing

 author avatar

 FDM 3D printer users who want more elasticity from their prints often turn to TPU filament, a flexible alternative to PLA with numerous benefits.
-But which filament is right for you?
+But what else should you consider when looking at TPU vs PLA?

 The difference between rigid and flexible parts is significant.
 Imagine if the caster wheels on your office chair were rigid and brittle, or if your wrench was made of rubber: you’d have scratched floors, and you’d never be able to loosen a nut from its bolt.
 The objects simply wouldn’t perform as they’re supposed to.